Storm rebounds to beat Sparks without Sue Bird

 Jewell Loyd got things going while scoring 11 of her 16 points in the first period as the Storm led 17-4 at the start and was ahead 19-10 after the first period.

-Breanna Stewart, who finished with season-high 21 points, nine rebounds, five assists and four steals, took in the over in the middle of game when the Storm led 45-29 at halftime and surged ahead 64-47 late in the third period.
+Breanna Stewart, who finished with season-high 21 points, nine rebounds, five assists and four steals, took over in the middle of the game when the Storm led 45-29 at halftime and surged ahead 64-47 late in the third period.

 The bench is normally a resource for the Storm, but the reserves faltered late in the third while Los Angeles trimmed its deficit to 65-55 at the end of the period.